 Mukhamukham (1984) plunges into a period still present in many minds in Kerala and is recalled here through episodes of the life of a revolutionary union activist, Sreedharan.

 His other films include Anantharam (1987), Mathilukal (1989), Vidheyan (1993), Kathapurushan (1995), Nizhalkkuthu (2003) and Naalu Pennungal (2007).

 Awards of Adoor Gopalakrishnan

 All the films made by Adoor Gopalakrishnan, have won national and international awards.
 He won several International Film Awards, National Film Awards almost fifteen times, and Kerala State Film Awards for seventeen times.
-He also received the esteemed British Film Institute award. in 1984, he was honoured with the Padma Shri and in 2006, the Padma Vibhushan.
-He also received the prestigious Dadasaheb Phalke Award in the year 2004.
+He also received the esteemed British Film Institute award.
+In 1984, he was honoured with the Padma Shri and in 2006, the Padma Vibhushan.
+He also received the prestigious Dadasaheb Phalke Lifetime Achievement Award in the year 2004.